Get Up and Running With Fedora 35

 With Fedora 35 comes the latest Gnome 41, which is quite a bit different from what Gnome 3.38 offered.
 More info can be found on Gnome’s website and blogs like this one.
 The new design is great and all, but with the new UI design comes a few quirks.

 As you have probably noticed, Gnome 40 comes with a horizontal workspace layout.
-Personally, I find it easier switch between Windows and Linux as workspace/desktop navigation can now use the same set of keyboard shortcuts, which is pretty nice.
-The problem is that with a horizontal workspace in, shortcuts for horizontal workspace navigation are out.
+Personally, I find it easier switch between Windows and Linux now as workspace/desktop navigation can now use the same set of keyboard shortcuts, and that is pretty nice.
+The problem is that with a horizontal workspace in, shortcuts for vertical workspace navigation are removed from the settings.

 However, many of these default shortcuts interferes with application ones, especially dev tools like VSCode.
 For example, VS Code uses